anooruddh/devops/k8s-readme.md

 ## Why I need a user account insted of service account?

 A service account is visible and its token can be mounted in to a pod so theat pod has the same privileges as you.

+## User Account vs Service Account

+			1.User accounts are for humans.
+Service accounts are for processes, which run in pods.

+			2.User accounts are intended to be global.
+Names must be unique across all namespaces of a cluster.
+Service accounts are namespaced.

 Create a namespace Dev